Director, Center for Urban Studies and Associate Professor of Geography

-Kyle Walker is the director of the Center for Urban Studies and an assistant professor of Geography at TCU.
+Kyle Walker is the director of the Center for Urban Studies and an associate professor of Geography at TCU.
 Dr. Walker specializes in the study of demographic trends in U.S. metropolitan areas.
 His recent research projects have addressed generational trends in U.S. internal migration, shifts in neighborhood racial diversity in cities and suburbs, and demographic data visualization.
 At TCU, Dr. Walker teaches courses in world regional geography, Geographic Information Systems, and computational data analysis.

 Assistant Professor of Education

 Erin Atwood joined the TCU College of Education in 2016 as an Assistant Professor and works primarily with the Educational Leadership program.
 Her teaching emphasizes transformative social justice and interdisciplinary approaches to preparing educational leaders.
 Her research is unified under the broad goal of understanding and promoting equity in education.
 The focus of this work includes critical policy analysis with specific attention to school finance policy and legal history, examining the social and cultural contexts of schooling, and the development of educational leaders for social justice.
 She earned a B.S. in Education from Texas Christian University, a M.A. in Curriculum and Instruction–Science Education and Ph.D. in Educational Policy and Planning from the University of Texas at Austin.

 Office: Scharbauer Hall 4208